PanopticPartFormer++: A Unified and Decoupled View for Panoptic Part Segmentation: Experiments

 \subsubsection{Comparison with Baseline Methods}

-\textbf{Compared with MaskFormer Meta-Architecture} In Tab.~\ref{tab:more_exp_with_meta_maskformer}, we further compare our methods with baseline methods with MaskFormer Meta-Architecture in Fig.~\ref{fig:meta_architecture} (a).
+\textbf{Compared with MaskFormer Meta-Architecture} Tab.~\ref{tab:more_exp_with_meta_maskformer} shows the evaluation results of the proposed and MaskFormer models (Fig.~\ref{fig:meta_architecture}(a)).
 All the methods use ResNet-50 as the backbone.
-Although both works~\cite{zhang2021knet,cheng2021mask2former} achieve significant results than previous separate baselines~\cite{degeus2021panopticparts}.
-Our methods still achieve better results with fewer extra GFlops cost.
-This indicates the effectiveness of our Meta-Architecture in Fig.~\ref{fig:meta_architecture} (b).
-It also indicates that our proposed architecture is \textit{not a simple extension} of MaskFormer with part query.
-Our methods provide a unified and decoupled view for the PPS task.
+Although both works~\cite{zhang2021knet,cheng2021mask2former} achieve better results than the previous separate baselines~\cite{degeus2021panopticparts}.
+Our methods achieve better results with fewer extra GFlops costs.
+These results demonstrate the effectiveness of our Meta-Architecture (Fig.~\ref{fig:meta_architecture}(b)).
+In addition, our methods provide a unified and decoupled view for the PPS task, which is significantly different from the MaskFormer study.

-\textbf{Effect of COCO-pretraining.} In Tab.~\ref{tab:coco_pretrain}, we also explore the effect of COCO pertaining on CPP.
-From that table, we find both Panoptic-PartFormer and Panoptic-PartFormer++ drop without COCO-pretraining.
+\textbf{Effect of COCO-pretraining.} In Tab.~\ref{tab:coco_pretrain}, we demonstrate the effect of COCO pertaining on the CPP dataset.
+The performance of both Panoptic-PartFormer and Panoptic-PartFormer++ drops without COCO-pretraining.
 However, the new proposed Panoptic-PartFormer++ is less sensitive to COCO-pretraining.
-This indicates that Panoptic-PartFormer++ is also a data-efficient learner.
+These results indicate that Panoptic-PartFormer++ is also a data-efficient model.
 For the effect of COCO-pretraining on the PPP dataset, we refer the reader to the appendix.